-Over 99% of pupils from Christ’s Hospital continue onto higher education, either immediately after the Grecian year or after a Gap year.
+Over 98% of pupils from Christ’s Hospital continue onto higher education, either immediately after the Grecian year or after a Gap year.
 In the last five years some of the most popular university destinations have been Cambridge University, Kings College London, UCL, Edinburgh and Sussex.
-Last year nine pupils gained places to study Medicine and Dentistry.
+In 2016 nine pupils gained places to study Medicine and Dentistry.

 In the Summer Term the Deputy Grecians attend the Apply Day.
 This event focuses on the practicality of University applications; writing personal statements, creating a UCAS profile, relevant courses and institutions.
-This year we were delighted to welcome Mr Tim Miller (Careers Hub), Mr James Ringer (Deputy Recruitment Goldsmiths University) and Ms Adrienne Briggs (Unifrog – on Higher Apprenticeships).
+In 2017 we were delighted to welcome Mr Tim Miller (Careers Hub), Mr James Ringer (Deputy Recruitment Goldsmiths University) and Ms Adrienne Briggs (Unifrog – on Higher Apprenticeships).